Rate Limits

 Checking Your RPM Limit

-You can check your current RPM limit using the /accountInfo endpoint:
+You can check your currently active RPM value with the /accountInfo endpoint.

 {